 - however, it can be flaky because...

 - Google doesn't like to share the stats with precision, as their primary aim is to show PPC marketers the keywords & have them test their value.
 In fact, Google will show more data if you are logged into an AdWords account (here is a free $75 coupon).

-- The defaults are typically set to broad match.
-When you use their keyword tool ensure that you have it set to your target country market & you are using exact match to view the search volume for that exact keyword.
+- When you use their keyword tool ensure that you have it set to your target country market & you are using exact match to view the search volume for that exact keyword.

 - Microsoft's Ad Intelligence

 - They have a smaller market-share than Google, but tend to be far more accurate with the search volume numbers they do share.
 My wife went to PPC Summit a while back & while there a Microsoft representitive stated that the data Ad Intelligence shows is the exact same data that Microsoft sees internally.